hashlookup/hashlookup.io/README.md

 ## Public dataset

-- [CIRCL hashlookup Bloom Filter dataset](https://cra.circl.lu/hashlookup/hashlookup-full.bloom) (:warning: 800+ MB) with all the known SHA-1 values from hashlookup.circl.lu.
+- [CIRCL hashlookup Bloom Filter dataset](https://cra.circl.lu/hashlookup/hashlookup-full.bloom) ( :warning: 800+ MB) with all the known SHA-1 values from hashlookup.circl.lu.

-## Who
+## Who is behind the hashlookup project

 The project is run by [@adulau](https://github.com/adulau/), [@gallypette](https://github.com/gallypette) with the help of many contributors.